jeff-ws/temoa/docs/commodity network notes.md

 particular commodity is essential (a catalyst for example?) to a particular operation.
 - For linked technologies, an "all or nothing" logic is implemented such that both the driver and driven technologies must prove independently viable (without regard for the emission linkage) or the pair will be suppressed.
+- Currently, exchange technologies are not checked during source tracing.
+Any `tech` with a region link (denoted with a dash `R1-R2`) provided for the region name is assumed good.
+It behooves the modeler to ensure that both ends of each link are well-connected in the model and to review their performance in output.

 ### Views across modeling periods